Dennis Siver

 Dennis D. Siver (Russian: Дмитрий Сивер, tr.
-Dmitriy Siver, born January 13, 1979) is a Russian-born German mixed martial artist who competed in the welterweight, lightweight, and featherweight division of the Ultimate Fighting Championship.
+Dmitriy Siver, born January 13, 1979) is a retired Russian-born German mixed martial artist who competed in the welterweight, lightweight, and featherweight division of the Ultimate Fighting Championship.

 Siver is currently teaching martial arts in his hometown, Mannheim.

 Background

 Siver was born in Omsk, the Soviet Union to a family of Soviet citizens of German descent.
-Siver began training in sambo and judo when he was 15 years old and, at 17, moved to Germany where he continued his training with taekwondo and kickboxing.
+Siver began training in Sambo and Judo when he was 15 years old and, at 17, moved to Germany where he continued his training with Taekwondo and Kickboxing.
 That same year, he became the W.A.K.O Amateur Kickboxing Champion of Germany.

 Mixed martial arts career

 Early career

 Siver's mixed martial arts career began in small local shows in Russia and England, amongst other European countries.
 He fought most frequently for Cage Warriors in England, compiling a 3–1 record.

 Ultimate Fighting Championship

 After his win against Jim Wallhead at CWFC – Enter The Rough House, Siver was signed by UFC.
 His debut was against Jess Liaudin at UFC 70 in Manchester, England where he lost via submission (armbar), just 81 seconds into the first round.

 Siver was able to bounce back though at UFC 75, again in England.
 He defeated Naoyuki Kotani via KO (punch) in the second round.
 This was followed up by a loss to undefeated Gray Maynard at UFC Fight Night 12, via a unanimous decision.

 Siver's final match of his first UFC stint was a loss to Melvin Guillard at UFC 86.
 This fight marked the first knockout loss of Siver's career, which came after just 36 seconds into the first round.

 Siver was released by the UFC soon after, having compiled a 1–3 record.